NASS2023/Brain2Text/README.md

 # Our Contributions to the Society:

-✅ A contribution to speech impaired people of the society: This project provides a groundbreaking solution that leverage deep learning techniques to to bridge the communication gap for individuals with speed impediments and providing them an alternative means of expressing themselves.
+✅ **A contribution to speech impaired people of the society**: This project provides a groundbreaking solution that leverage deep learning techniques to bridge the communication gap for individuals with speed impediments and providing them an alternative means of expressing themselves.
 This project could ease the frustration and emotional burden often experienced by speech impaired individuals.
 This will enable people suffering from paralysis, aphasia or any speech impediments to have communication with ease.

-✅ A contribution to medical research: This project would be a huge advancement in the field of neuroscience and linguistics using AI.
+✅ **A contribution to medical research**: This project would be a huge advancement in the field of neuroscience and linguistics using AI.
 This will help doctors and medical researchers gain new insights into the relationships between brain wave patterns and linguistic expressions.

-✅ A contribution to mental health: This project can be used to read minds of people suffering from Dissociative Identity Disorder, Post Trauma Stress Disorder, and Sleep Disorders and potentially finding a cure to such diseases.
+✅ **A contribution to mental health**: This project can be used to read minds of people suffering from Dissociative Identity Disorder, Post Trauma Stress Disorder, and Sleep Disorders and potentially finding a cure to such diseases.

-✅ A contribution to education: This project also contributes to education since this will enable talented professors with communication disabilities to deliver lectures much better.
+✅ **A contribution to education**: This project also contributes to education since this will enable talented professors with communication disabilities to deliver lectures much better.
 This will also enhance educational experiences for students with disabilities, fostering better engagement and learning.

-✅ Law Enforcement and Forensic Research: In forensic science, this project can potentially assist law enforcement agencies in understanding the thought processes and intentions of suspected criminals.
+✅ **Law Enforcement and Forensic Research**: In forensic science, this project can potentially assist law enforcement agencies in understanding the thought processes and intentions of suspected criminals.

-✅ Medical Care: This project can be used to decipher brainwaves of comatose patients and medical caregivers would gain better insights into their patients cognitive state hence establish a form of rudimentary communication with the patient resulting in better care giving.
+✅ **Medical Care**: This project can be used to decipher brainwaves of comatose patients which will help medical caregivers to gain better insights into their patients cognitive state and hence establish a form of rudimentary communication with the patient resulting in better care giving.

 # Challenges:

-1. Lack of medical domain knowledge: Being students of data science, we do not have much medical domain knowledge.
+1. **Lack of medical domain knowledge**: Being students of data science, we do not have much medical domain knowledge.
 Without this domain knowledge, it can be challenging to properly interpret medical data and draw meaningful insights.

-2. Data Collection: Let's be realistic, we do not have access to MEG/EEG machines hence curating a perfect dataset to fit the task was a challenge.
+2. **Data Collection**: Let's be realistic, we do not have access to MEG/EEG machines hence curating a perfect dataset to fit the task was a challenge.

-3. Unavailability of dataset: Medical datasets are often not publicly available because of privacy policies and ethical considerations.
+3. **Unavailability of dataset**: Medical datasets are often not publicly available because of privacy policies and ethical considerations.

-4. Limited Inspirations from prior work: This work of genetating text from brainwaves has not been explored by lot of researchers hence there was no benchmarks or well-established approaches available to draw inspiration from.
+4. **Limited Inspirations from prior work**: This work of genetating text from brainwaves has not been explored by lot of researchers hence there was no benchmarks or well-established approaches available to draw inspiration from.
 The lack of precedent made it harder to devise the work.

 Despite all these challenges, we have successfully generated text from brainwaves.
 Although we have not achieve a huge accuracy but we have definitely touched the tip of the iceberg.
 We have also established that, this task is possible to solve given proper medical guidance and data.

 # Our Work:

+## Dataset:

 Lets begin with the dataset.
 We have obtained the dataset from: